Auto Claims - Kentucky Farm Bureau

 What if the accident happened outside of Kentucky?
 Who handles the claim?

 If your accident happened outside of Kentucky, your claim will be assigned to an adjuster who is trained to help you.
-Kentucky Farm Bureau Insurance will determine if your car needs to be inspected by an adjuster.
+Kentucky Farm Bureau Insurance will determine if your auto needs to be inspected by an adjuster.
 KFB works with professional adjusters located across the country who are available to help when needed.

 What's a deductible?

 A deductible is the dollar amount of the claim you are responsible to pay.
 For example, if you have a $500 deductible, you will be responsible for the first $500 of certain first party claims that you file and then Kentucky Farm Bureau Insurance will pay the remainder.
 You choose the deductible on your policy when you purchase insurance.
-A higher deductible lowers the price of your premium.
+A higher deductible can reduce the price of your premium.

 To whom do I pay the deductible?